agiordan101/codingame_chess/README.md

 - Next steps :

+    * Board: Create revert_last_move() method by saving a copy of the last board.
+Each recurcive instance of the MinMax function will need to revert ONE move, no more (while looping on the current available moves)
+        - Same shit than copying the board each turn...

     * Test how much time we lose parsing the fen and recreating the board each turns
     * Format c++ code